dijasila/GPAW/doc/setups/new.rst

 Convergence of the energy with respect to number of plane-waves
 ===============================================================

-For convergence of relative energies (shown below for a cut-off of 350 eV) we use the difference between FCC and an isolated atom.
+For convergence of energy differences (shown below for a cut-off of 350 eV) we use the difference between FCC and an isolated atom.
 For absolute energy convergence, see the table :ref:`below <conv>`.

 .. figure:: conv.png
    :width: 100%